 Check out this amazing article about “10 of the best things to do in Surry Hills”, which will definitely keep you busy if you decide to take a visit.
 All the food recommendations are 100% worth it, especially trying out Sydney’s favorite Gelato Messina.

-Crows Nest – “Crowie” for short (because Australians shorten every word they can) is a small suburb in the North Shore and one of my favorite areas to go pub/hotel hopping.
+“Crowie” for short (because Australians shorten every word they can) is a small suburb in the North Shore and one of my favorite areas to go pub-hopping.
 There always seem to be great deals, amazing meals, and delicious craft beers.
 It’s also been named “the most livable Suburb in Sydney” and goes by the motto – The Nest is the Best.

-If you’re free at night, then I’d definitely recommend making your way to Crows Nest for a night out.
+The area is known for its variety of Vietnamese, Thai, and Japanese eateries – and if you’re free at night, then I’d definitely recommend making your way to Crows Nest for a night out.
 Not sure where to start?
-Just make your way to The Hayberry Bar & Diner for burgers, booze, Blues, and Rock ‘n’ Roll.
+Just make your way to The Hayberry Bar & Diner for burgers, booze, blues, and rock ‘n’ roll.

-If you’ve got one week in Sydney, then I think you should spend at least one day outside the city exploring one of the best day trips.
+If you’ve got one week in Sydney, then I think you should spend at least one day outside the city exploring one of the best and most iconic day trips.
 There are some really amazing options to choose from, but here are my top 3 recommendations:

 Blue Mountains Full-Day Trip with Cruise